The world's second largest bony fish is an enormous, bizarre, jellyfish-gobbling hunter that likes to drift in British waters in summer

 On good summer days in the sparkling Cornish seas, sunfish are lying on their sides at the surface, bobbing like a swimmer on a lilo.
 They may be warming up after a dive into deeper, colder waters; it could also be that they are inviting birds to peck away any parasites.
 Strange they may be, but sunfish still add to the ocean’s charm.

-Sunfish appear to be getting more common around the south of England in the summer months/Credit: Getty
+Sunfish sightings are becoming more common around the south of England in the summer months/Credit: Getty

 Where to see sunfish in the UK?

-Sightings are becoming ever more frequent off the Cornish coast, and you can book boat trips to catch a glimpse of this remarkable species.
+You can even book boat trips from Padstow harbour on the north Cornwall coast to catch a glimpse of this remarkable species.

 Find out more